saylesss88/nix-book/src/Getting_Started_with_Nix_1.md

 for reproducible software builds.
 Rather than mutate the global state and install packages to a global location such as `/usr/bin` Nix stores packages in the Nix store, usually the directory `/nix/store`, where each package has its own unique subdirectory.
-This paradigm gives you some power features, such as:
+This paradigm gives you some powerful features, such as:

 - Allowing multiple versions or variants of the same package at the same time.
   This prevents "DLL hell" from different applications having dependencies on different versions of the same package.
-The Nix store is immutable, preventing package management operations from overwriting other packages.

 - Atomic upgrades: Upgrading or uninstalling an application cannot break other applications and either succeed completely or fail completely preventing